You are considered a transfer student if: (click here)

 • Mid-February - University Housing Application available online.

-• March - Artistic scholarship for Fall enrollment notifications begin to go out.
+• March - Artistic scholarship notifications begin to go out.

-• April 1 - Fall Enrollment Notification deadline for all first year students who applied by December 1 and completed their audition, interview or portfolio by the designated dates. students who submit application material later than December 1 are not guaranteed to hear from admissions by April 1.
+• April 1 - Notification deadline for all first year students who applied by December 1 and completed their audition, interview or portfolio by the designated dates.
+Students who submit application material later than December 1 are not guaranteed to hear from admissions by April 1.

-• Mid-April - invited open house for admitted students on campus.
+• Early/Mid-April - invited open house for admitted students on campus.

-• Mid-May - FALL Student Orientation begins.
-All admitted MUSIC students are required to attend orientation date in May to complete placement exams for theory, piano and aural training.
+• Mid-May - Student Orientation begins.
+All admitted MUSIC students are required to attend an orientation date in May to complete placement exams for theory, piano and aural training.

-• Late July - First Term bills are issued for students who have been admitted to Mason Gross for FALL ENROLLMENT.
+• Late July - First Term bills are issued.